 Information for Healthy Patients

-All of our clinics are open and seeing patients for all types of visits.
 We are also offering telehealth services to patients who prefer to receive care that way.
 Clinica patients can schedule either in-person or telehealth appointments by clicking here.

 Basic flu-prevention techniques will help you avoid the coronavirus.
 We recommend that you: